 Cell Phone Brain Glucose Study Challenged

 Recently the Journal of the American Media Association published reply letters questioning the study by Dr. Nora Volkow and associates.
-One letter was from Dr. Christopher Davis and Quirino Balzano, PhD, Department of Electrical and Computer Engineering at the University of Maryland in College Park
+One letter was from Dr. Christopher Davis and Quirino Balzano, PhD, Department of Electrical and Computer Engineering at the University of Maryland in College Park, It says:

 "We believe this study is flawed, as there is no mechanism other than heating by which the radiofrequency fields from a cell phone could affect human tissue.
 The highest temperature elevations that occur in the brain during cell phone use as a result of the radiofrequency fields from the cell phone are on the order of 0.1°C to 0.2°C, temperature elevations that are smaller than those resulting from physical activity.
 The photon energy from the cell phone is too small to break even the weakest bonds, and the frequency of the fields is too high to affect ion transport.
 The study did not evaluate the exposure of the brain to the fields from the cell phone correctly."